What is an example compare and contrast essay?

 – Provide a model 5-paragraph, 1,000-word essay that compares and contrasts two concepts

 – Highlight useful transitional devices for the reader

 – Provide compare and contrast language structures

 The following five-paragraph, 1,000-word essay has been provided for you as an example of a compare and contrast essay about online and face-to-face degree programmes.
-The language of signalling comparisons and contrasts which was outlined in the previous lesson has been highlighted for you here.
+The language of signalling comparisons and contrasts which was outlined in the previous chapter has been highlighted for you here.

 Compare and Contrast Essay Question:

 Compare and contrast online and face-to-face undergraduate degrees in terms of their course content and student learning experience.